Challenges in Defining “Leadership”

 Day and Antonakis note that most scholars would concur that “…leadership can be defined in terms of (a) an influencing process – and its resultant outcomes – that occurs between a leader and followers and (b) how this influencing process is explained by the leader’s dispositional characteristics and behaviors, follower perceptions and attributions of the leader, and the context in which the influencing process occurs.”
 (Day & Antonakis, 2012, p.5)

 Day and Antonakis discuss the need to differentiate leadership, with its persuasive elements, from raw power or managerial skill.
 Both elements are potentially contained within the concept of leadership, as the leader may have expressive power and managerial ability.
 However, the thought is that leadership transcends both power and management to a more holistic view of “mission accomplishment,” – including aligning strategy and resources with group dynamics and abilities to “maximize the use of group members’ abilities and help resolve problems and conflicts in a group.”
 (Day & Antonakis, 2012, p.
 6)

-The definition of leadership put forward by Burns is perhaps most instructive. “…I define leadership as leaders inducing followers to act for certain goals that represent the values and the motivations – the wants and needs, the aspirations and expectations – of both leaders and followers” (Burns, 2010, p.
-19) Burns strikes at the heart of leadership in covering several key elements – namely: “inducing,” “act,” “values and motivations,” “wants and needs,” “aspirations and expectations” and “both leaders and followers.”
+The definition of leadership put forward by Burns is perhaps the most instructive. “…I define leadership as leaders inducing followers to act for certain goals that represent the values and the motivations – the wants and needs, the aspirations and expectations – of both leaders and followers” (Burns, 2010, p.
+19).
+Burns strikes at the heart of leadership in covering several key elements – namely: “inducing,” “act,” “values and motivations,” “wants and needs,” “aspirations and expectations” and “both leaders and followers.”

 Taking each of these elements in turn, “inducing” is applying persuasive power to cause someone to do something.
 That persuasive power is implied as psychological power in the definition instead of physical power.
 Many leaders throughout history have coupled their persuasive psychological power with physical elements.
-Whether discussing Julius Caesar’s leadership or Osama bin Laden within the political realm, there are often military or law enforcement elements that assist with inducing behavior if the power of persuasion fails.
+Whether discussing Julius Caesar’s leadership or Osama bin Laden within the political realm, military or law enforcement elements often assist with inducing behavior if the power of persuasion fails.